Predictive, finite-sample model choice for time series under stationarity and non-stationarity: Introduction

 While the main question we are concerned with is whether a stationary or a time-varying autoregressive model should be used for prediction, a nested question is what order the stationary or non-stationary model should have.
-Traditionally, order selection is done via minimisation of an information criterion, see, e.\,g., \cite{brodav1991}, p.\,301.
-For stationary AR models \cite{shi80} and \cite{bha96} discuss how to select the model order efficiently, which here means that asymptotically a lower bound is achieved for the MSPE. \cite{zhakor15} develop an adaptive criterion for model selection based on predictive risk. \cite{pensan07} derive and compare MSPE for univariate and multivariate predictors when the parameters are known.
+Traditionally, order selection is done via minimisation of an information criterion, see, e.\,g., \cite{brodav1991}, p.\,301. \cite{zhakor15} develop an adaptive criterion for model selection based on predictive risk. \cite{Akaike1969} introduced the Final Prediction Error (FPE) as a figure of merit for a potential predictor and adopts a decision theoretic approach, called the minimum FPE procedure, where the predictor with the best FPE is chosen.
+In practice, the decision is then based on an estimate of the FPE.
+In \cite{Akaike1970b} a theoretical basis of the procedure is provided. \cite{pensan07} derive and compare MSPE for univariate and multivariate predictors when the parameters are known.
 They then define and estimate a criterion (a measure of predictability) to choose between these two prediction options.
 Their approach is similar to ours in spirit, but, firstly, it chooses between univariate and multivariate models while we consider stationary and non-stationary models and, secondly, their methodology works with the population MSPE (which moves the focus away from the observed data to the postulated model), while we work with the corresponding empirical quantity directly.
 This difference in approaching the problem also holds for another, more general class of special-purpose-criteria: the focused information criteria (FIC), which were introduced in \cite{clahjo2003}.
 The FIC methodology with the focus on choosing the model best suited for prediction was then applied in the field of time series analysis in \cite{clae2007}, where the best AR($p$) model for prediction is chosen, in \cite{roha2011}, where the best ARMA($p$,$q$) model for this purpose is chosen, and in \cite{brogal08}, where models for volatility forecasting are chosen.
 The idea of the FIC is that the model which minimises the \emph{asymptotic} MSPE is the best one and the FIC is then based on an estimator of that asymptotic MSPE.
 Contrary to this, our approach is based on the \emph{empirical} MSPE directly, which we believe to be the more relevant quantity in many applications.
 Contrary to the FIC which is based on the large-sample theory of the estimators involved, we provide finite-sample exponential bounds that imply a performance guarantee for our method.
 This approach can be advantageous, when it is preferred that the model choice also depends on the size of the sample, which in our view should be a natural requirement.